bluebirdnote2000/Z-VoteBall/README.md

-# FHEVM React Template
+# 🐉 FHEVM Dragon Ball Voting dApp

 A minimal React frontend template for building FHEVM-enabled decentralized applications (dApps).
-This template provides a simple development interface for interacting with FHEVM smart contracts, specifically the `FHECounter.sol` contract.
+This project demonstrates how to build a private voting dApp where users can vote for their favorite `Dragon Ball characters` — using Fully Homomorphic Encryption (FHE).

 ## 🚀 What is FHEVM?